Frequently Asked Questions

-The Changes in the 2012 Policy are as follows:
+The changes in the 2012 Policy are as follows:

-- The AM will continue to have two functions: the problem-solving and compliance review functions.
+- The Accountability Mechanism will continue to have two functions: the problem-solving and compliance review functions.
 Complainants can now choose to start with the problem-solving or compliance review phase.
 Complainants can exit the problem-solving phase at any time during the process.
 Upon completion of step 3, complainants can also request compliance review if they have serious compliance issues.

 - The problem-solving function process has now reduced to 5 steps making the process more efficient and less time consuming.

 The Complaints Receiving Officer receives all complaints from people seeking access to the Accountability Mechanism and forwards complaints to either the Office of the Special Project Facilitator or Compliance Review Panel based on the complainants' choice of function.
 The Complaints Receiving Officer also forwards complaints that are not within the scope of the Accountability Mechanism to the appropriate departments in ADB.

 Any group of two or more people – an organization, association, society, or other group of individuals in the country where the ADB-assisted project is located

 A local representative duly appointed as the agent of people affected by a project